 Citrus woods such as lemon or orange have a moderate smoke that gives a light fruity flavor milder than apple or cherry.

 Cottonwood is very mild in flavor and should be used with stronger flavored woods.
 Avoid green wood.

 Crabapple is very similar to apple wood and can be used interchangeably.

-Fruit, like apple, apricot or cherry, fruit wood gives off a sweet, mild flavor that is good with poultry or ham.
+Fruit, such as apple, apricot, or cherry, fruit wood gives off a sweet, mild flavor that is good with poultry or ham.

 Grapefruit is a mild wood that produces a good, smoky flavor.
-A good wood for any meat.
+It's a good wood for any meat.

-Grapevines make a lot of tart smoke and gives a fruity but sometimes heavy flavor.
+Grapevines make a lot of tart smoke and give a fruity but sometimes heavy flavor.
 Use it sparingly with poultry or lamb.

 Hickory adds a strong flavor to meats, so be careful not to use to excessively.
 It’s good with beef and lamb.